2nd suspect in equipment theft ring pleads guilty

 Jared Santiago, 28, of Providence, pleaded guilty to conspiracy to commit interstate transportation of stolen property and interstate transportation of stolen property, according to a statement from the U.S. attorney’s office in Rhode Island.
 Sentencing was scheduled for May 21.

-The group stole three Bobcat excavators, 10 personal watercraft, four boats, eight all-terrain vehicles, and 10 trailers valued between November 2019 and July 2020 from businesses in South Kingstown and Tiverton, Rhode Island; Auburn, Rehoboth, and Easton, Massachusetts; Waterford, Vernon, and Stafford, Connecticut; and Hampstead, New Hampshire, prosecutors said.
+The group stole three Bobcat excavators, 10 personal watercraft, four boats, eight all-terrain vehicles, and 10 trailers between November 2019 and July 2020 from businesses in South Kingstown and Tiverton, Rhode Island; Auburn, Rehoboth, and Easton, Massachusetts; Waterford, Vernon, and Stafford, Connecticut; and Hampstead, New Hampshire, prosecutors said.

 Police recovered many in Rhode Island using GPS devices built into the equipment.
 Some items were hauled to Florida to be sold.